The 2020 edition of the OECD’s Education at a Glance report landed on 8 September.

 In sum, let’s not rely so heavily on cosmopolitan impressionism.
 Particularly if it’s based on a single slice of the smorgasbord of statistical data the OECD provides.
 As a tool for telling the world how cash-strapped we are, “final public spending as a share of GDP” has been a fabulous way to make a “poor first impression” without proving much at all.
 But the sector’s “decline and fall of funding” story is past its use-by date.
 As standalone metrics, such claims should be dropped from expert commentary and formal advice to policy-makers, into our collective “Can’t Regard As Proof” bin, where they belong.

-Since posting, I’ve updated minor details and added Chart 11, as well as Figures 1 and 2.
+Since posting, I’ve updated minor details and added Charts 11 and 12.